Third Damascus High Rape Case Sent to Juvenile Court

 Brown suggested education and discussion about hazing would benefit county schools, along with better supervision of students while on school property.
 The school system began an internal investigation into the case in late February.

-Salant mentioned a statement provided by Damascus head football coach Eric Wallach that he had heard about hazing at other places during his 20 years of coaching, although not at Damascus.
+Salant mentioned a statement provided by Damascus head football coach Eric Wallich that he had heard about hazing at other places during his 20 years of coaching, although not at Damascus.

 The three players who have had waiver hearings gave statements they were sexually assaulted in similar fashion when they were freshman.